 Additionally, each person who registers for a workshop will be emailed a link to participate in our workshop remotely using their phone or computer if they prefer.
 Thank you and together we will reduce the impact of this disease.

-Apart from saving the world from sub-par Estate Plans, Britt loves to travel, design clothes, watch British Period Dramas, and meet other motivated individuals.
+Apart from saving the world from sub-par estate plans, Britt loves to travel, design clothes, watch British Period Dramas, and meet other motivated individuals.
 Although her family is from the Eastern Shore of Maryland, she was born on base in Louisiana and raised in a Military family.
-Among other places, she later lived at Fort Meade and went to school at the University of Loyola and University of Baltimore School of Law.
+Among other places, she has lived in Fort Meade and attended school at the University of Loyola and University of Baltimore School of Law.

-Wilson is an insightful attorney who has been the on the forefront of Modern Estate Planning Techniques and the use of Trusts for everyone in Baltimore County since the early 1990s.
+Wilson is an insightful attorney who has been the on the forefront of Modern Estate Planning Techniques and the use of Trusts for clients across Baltimore County since the early 1990s.
 He has been a practicing attorney in Towson, Maryland since 1986 and has made trusts accessible for more than just the wealthiest Baltimoreans.
 He believes that everyone should have a right to privacy and a peaceful transition in life to the next generation.

 Recently, Wilson has given presentations teaching people how to transition from being a caregiver of a parent back to being their family member again.
 He lets everyone know that there is always a legal path to affording the Nursing Home Care their family needs.

 Melissa Paddy was born and raised in Anne Arundel County, Maryland.
 She is a graduate of Archbishop Spalding High School in Severn, Maryland and went on to pursue a Bachelor of Arts degree in Political Science with a minor in Legal Policy at the University of Maryland, Baltimore County.
 Melissa earned her Juris Doctorate from the University of Baltimore School of Law and was admitted to the Maryland Bar.